kubedl-io/kubedl/docs/tutorial/marsjob.md

 df.execute()  # submit DataFrame to cluster
 ```

-Running `Mars` job in standalone mode requires manual maintenance effort and lack other abilities such as automatic failover of workers.
+Running `Mars` job in standalone mode requires manual configuration effort and lack other abilities such as automatic failover of workers.

 ## Run Mars Job on Kubernetes with KubeDL

 Run `mars` job on kubernetes natively.

-#### 1. Deploy KubeDL to Cluster
+#### 1. Deploy KubeDL

 Follow the [installation tutorial](https://github.com/alibaba/kubedl#getting-started) in README and deploy `kubedl` operator to cluster.

 #### 2. Apply Mars CRD

-`Mars` CRD(CustomResourceDefinition) manifests file describes the structure of a mars job spec.
+`Mars` CRD(CustomResourceDefinition) manifest file describes the structure of a mars job spec.
 Run the following to apply the CRD:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/alibaba/kubedl/master/config/crd/bases/kubedl.io_marsjobs.yaml